bhdrYildiz/bhdrYildiz/README.md

-### Hi there 👋 , I'm   Bahadır 🙂
+### Hi there 👋 , I'm   Bahadır 🙂 Welcome to my github profile page.
+I'm interested in java technologies and the mobile world.
+Recently, I've been developing myself in the backend (java) field.
+I've been working on Spring.

-- 🌱 I’m currently learning : C,C++,Html,CSS,java and kotlin
+- 🌱

 ### Reach out to me